goinfinite/os/README.md

 Speedia AppManager (SAM) is an open source application hosting manager in a single file.
 It has a REST API, CLI and dashboard built to help you run your applications in a container easily.

-In this repository you'll find the REST API and CLI code plus the dashboard assets.
-The API and CLI uses Clean Architecture, DDD, TDD, CQRS, Object Calisthenics, etc. Understand how these concepts works before proceeding is advised.

 ## Running

 SAM is designed to manage an application with its dependencies in a container, specifically on top of Red Hat UBI 8.
 However, it may also work as a regular binary in any RPM-based distro so you can use it to run your applications directly in a virtual machine or bare metal server.